Most recently updated: 28/01/2021

 “A small intrusion of coarse-grained, decomposed dolerite is exposed near Cwm Isaf Factory.
 When fresh, it is blue-green in colour, but is usually ironstained to a deep brown colour.
 It is usually so soft that it has been extensively used for making stone troughs which have been excavated from blocks of this dolerite.
 It is known locally as “Careg Nadd” (The sculptor’s stone).” — from ‘The Geology of the Prescelly Hills and Adjoining Areas in North Pembrokeshire and Carmarthenshire’ by William David Evans, MSc.
 (1940)

-The rocks are presumably the oldest aspect of the landscape at Cwmisaf, and most have been exposed either by glacial impact, or by the force of the river: now called Afon Wern, in pre-modern times it was variously referred to as Clydach Australis, Combkaro, or Cwmcerwyn.
-There is a small quarry behind the house, reputedly used to extract stones for the building of both the house and the woollen factory; this quarry might also date to “Pre-History”; but prehistory being what it is, we have no way of knowing.
+There is a small quarry behind the house, reputedly used to extract stones for the building of both the house and the 20th-century woollen factory; this quarry might also date to “Pre-History”; but prehistory being what it is, we have no way of knowing.
 There are a few megaliths scattered about, within and without the modern borders of Cwmisaf; but none look like they were (at least in their current situations) deliberately positioned by human hands.

-Beside the river, an arrangement of boulders we grandiosely refer to as “The Passage Tomb” (but which probably are no such thing) might more feasibly have been used as an animal pen or else contrived as a modern recreation of a Neolithic arrangement.
+Beside the river, an arrangement of boulders we refer to as “The Passage Tomb” (but which probably are no such thing) might more feasibly have been used as an animal pen or else contrived as a modern recreation of a Neolithic arrangement.
 About half of the rocks are small enough that they might have been pulled into place by one or two horses.
 At least one looks far too large to have been moved without machinery; but then so do most of the rocks in the ancient cromlechs and circles across Wales.
+After living here for a few years, I arranged a small circle of eleven rocks on the lawn, as a tribute of sorts to the stone circle up the road: Gors Fawr.
+(I’ve called it Gors Fach: fawr and fach being mutated Welsh adjectives meaning large and small (respectively) and “gors” signifying a bog or uncultivated land.)

-Regardless, these particular rocks are neither scheduled as an ancient monument nor likely ever to be.
+None of the stones at Cwmisaf are scheduled as an ancient monument, nor are they likely ever to be.

-The nearest scheduled ancient monument is the well-known Gorsfawr stone circle, formerly called Trallwyn, situated about a mile north on the bog whose peripheral waters form a stream which drains into the Cwmisaf leat.
+The nearest scheduled ancient monument is the well-known Gorsfawr stone circle mentioned above; formerly called Trallwyn, it is situated about a mile north on the bog whose peripheral waters form a stream which drains into Afon Wern.
 This circle is thought to have been arranged 5000 years ago, either as a meeting place or a burial site.
 (More likely the former.)
 If there was another, closer, prominent pagan site—perhaps on the location of St Dogmaels church, overlooking Cwmisaf—no evidence of it remains.
-The suitability of the area for the construction of several farmhouses, a church, a bridge, and a mill with a water-wheel, suggests it was probably one of the original (i.e. early medieval) settlements in the wider area; although there is no evidence of permanent habitation near Cwmisaf in the bronze/iron-age eras of the hillforts of Foel Drygarn, Bank Ddu, and naerby Castell Blaenllechog in Llangolman.
+The suitability of the area around Cwmisaf for the construction of several farmhouses, a church, a bridge, and a mill with a water-wheel, suggests it was probably one of the original (i.e. early medieval) settlements in the wider area; although there remains no evidence of permanent habitation near Cwmisaf in the bronze- or iron-age eras of the closest hillforts of Foel Drygarn, Bank Ddu, and Castell Blaenllechog in neighbouring Llangolman parish.

-In terms of the village or parish, our little junction on the east bank of Afon Wern was Mynachlogddu on maps as recently as 120 years ago, though nowadays the signs place the village a couple of miles to the north, where the vast majority of new houses have been built in the past century.
+In terms of our village or parish, our little junction on the east bank of Afon Wern was Mynachlogddu on maps as recently as 120 years ago; though nowadays the signs place the village a couple of miles to the north, where the vast majority of new houses have been built in the past century, at the geographical centre of the parish.

 “The bridge existed in 1598” we are told by the Sense of Place leaflets handed out to tourists.
 They cite no source for this claim, but William Kipp’s 1607 version of George Owen of Henllys‘s 1602 map of Pembrokeshire indicates a bridge over Afon Wern in its (approximate) current location; and E. T. Lewis writes that one of Cemais‘s 28 recorded bridges in that year (1598) was indeed Pont Mynachlogddu*, then called “Pontymanachlogddy y awrch super clidach Australis”—this being the case according to the aforementioned Elizabethan writer, Lord of Cemais, and appreciator of Irish whiskey, George Owen of Henllys.

-The village on the Kipp map (pictured) is called something like “Menaghloggdhy” and Afon Wern is called “Cyddach Flu”.
+The village on the Kipp map (pictured) is called something like “Menaghloggdhy” and Afon Wern is called “Clyddach Flu”.
 That first word seems to have fallen out of use in Welsh, but is similar to the Goidelic Celtic “cladach” meaning “stony shore”; the latter might well be an abbreviation as I cannot translate it; but it appears consistently alongside rivers all across the map, so we can draw obvious conclusions from that.
 I have seen a version of this map which was labelled as Owen’s original where Pont Hywel (crossing below the confluence of Wern, Cleddau and Glandy) is represented, and Pont Mynachlogddu is not; the opposite of what has happened here.
 Pont Hywel is generally thought to be older, but both are naturally suitable crossing places, and were thus likely to have been in use before the earliest preserved record indicates.
-The river-island belonging to Cwmisaf, which Pont Mynachlogddu uses to straddle the river, makes this an obvious location for a crossing.
-Even without the bridge, a low-flowing river would allow livestock to be driven across more easily than it would either to the immediate north or south, where the river is considerably deeper.
-I (in my finite wisdom as a non-expert on the history of bridges) would think some form of constructed crossing was here long before the 1500s; even if it were just made of felled treetrunks.
+The river-island belonging to Cwmisaf, which Pont Mynachlogddu uses to straddle the two main branches of the Wern (not including the leat), makes this an obvious location for a crossing.
+Even without the bridge, a low-flowing river would allow livestock to be driven across more easily than any spot to the immediate north or south, where the river is considerably deeper and sometimes faster-flowing.
+I (in my finite wisdom as a non-expert on the history of bridges) would think some form of constructed crossing was here long before the 1500s; even if it were just made of felled tree-trunks.

 In 1081, at the time that Welsh myths were gradually overlapping with Welsh history, the Battle of Mynydd Carn took place somewhere in the county of Pemrbokeshire.
 Talfynydd and Carn Menyn (Mynachlogddu’s northernmost points, stretching into the Preseli Mountains) have been cited as the likely site by some historians; though others favour Templeton, south of Narberth.